birdneststream/asciibird/README.md

 * Circle brush (works okay for odd width and height numbers)
 * Importer could be re-written with regex
 * Having more than a few layers depending on ascii size will slow things down, until the `fillNullBlocks` is refactored.
-* Select cannot select entire ASCII, is off by one at the end
-  * We could add a special clause for the select tool when mouse leaves canvas to select all blocks
-* z indexing for toolbars and stuff is ANNOYING
 * Messing with deleting layers, if you somehow have a layer that isn't selected, it'll be buggy.
 This is hard to do.
-* Fill tool use fg or char as bounds
 ## Focusing on Now / Roadmap

 * Modals to add